Brat Camp: Series 3

-The third series followed a girls-only group with the principal activity being a single extended hike.
+The third series followed a girls-only group with the principal activity being a single-extended hike.
 This series aired from 8 February 2006 on Channel 4.
 In addition, Brat Camp Unseen, a half-hour show with additional footage, was aired on E4.

 Series 4

 The fourth series that followed a girls-only group, Family Brat Camp, aired from 4 October 2006, and brings along the parents of the four children to make them take responsibility for their kids' behaviour at the SUWS wilderness program in Idaho.

-Sadly, Benjamin died of a drug overdose in 2009.
+Benjamin died of a drug overdose in 2009.

 Series 5

 The fifth UK version aired October 2007.
-According to a statement on ANASAZI's homepage, a special 21-day version of their normal 42-day program is being developed for television, after which Twenty Twenty Television will fund the remainder of the treatment if the parents and clinical staff consider it necessary.
+According to a statement on ANASAZI's homepage, A special 21-day version of their normal 42-day program is being developed for television, after which Twenty Twenty Television will fund the remainder of the treatment if the parents and clinical staff consider it necessary.